 How long have you been homeschooling and what led you to start?

 Paul and I had discussed the possibility of homeschooling multiple times.
 My idea was always that he would teach the kids (since he studied education) and I would continue working full-time to support the family.
-Well, didn’t quite happen my way!
+Well, it didn’t quite happen my way!

 What triggered our decision to begin was a concern for discipline, behavior, and self-esteem issues with our oldest son while attending Kindergarten in a private school.
 We also identified several difficulties that were hindering his educational progress (ADHD, sensory processing, dyslexia, etc) and determined it would be wiser to work one-on-one with him.